Electric vehicles and our on-street chargepoint rollout

 Can I charge my electric vehicle outside my house?

 If you have space on your own property with sufficient off-street space to park your vehicle, it is possible to have a dedicated fast charge point installed at your home.
-For guidance on applying for a dropped kerb at your property, including costs, please see our following webpage: Vehicle crossovers or dropped kerbs
+For guidance on applying for a dropped kerb at your property, including costs, please see the vehicle crossovers or dropped kerbs webpage.

 To determine if you require planning permission to install electric charging points at your property, you will need to contact your district or borough council.
 If you have off-street parking, planning permission is usually not required.